Data-driven exploration of the neutron $^3\text{P}_2$ pairing gap using Cassiopeia A neutron star observational data: Direct $\chi^2$ minimization: Results and Discussion

 For $q \gtrsim 0.4$, the best-fit models reproduce the Cas~A slope within the $1\sigma$ interval, consistent with Ref.~\cite{shternin_2011_nt_SYHHP}.
 Conversely, even our best $q\simeq 0.19$ solution remains at the $\sim3\sigma$ level and does not enter $2\sigma$, in line with the joint ACIS inference of substantially larger $q$ in Ref.~\cite{Shternin_2022_1.55_0.25}.
-Taken together, these patterns suggest that either refinements of PBF microphysics or additional rapid-cooling channels (\textit{e.g.}, direct-Urca) may be required to reconcile the Cas~A NS decline with theory~\cite{Shternin_2022_1.55_0.25}.
+Taken together, {these trends indicate that the results obtained within our restricted, exploratory setup are not in tension with previous, more model-independent analyses.
+A more quantitative assessment of the relative roles of PBF microphysics and other physical ingredients, and of their associated uncertainties, requires a systematic Bayesian inference framework in which such elements can be varied and constrained simultaneously.}